 DNDi’s commitment to the health and well-being of neglected patients guides everything we do, including our work to ensure equitable and affordable access to the treatments we develop.

-From our experience supporting the registration and introduction of nine new treatments so far, we have learned that the transition from approval of a new treatment to widespread patient access is one of the most challenging aspects of our mission.
+From our experience supporting the registration and introduction of twelve new treatments so far, we have learned that the transition from approval of a new treatment to widespread patient access is one of the most challenging aspects of our mission.

 A wide range of potential obstacles can block patients’ access to the treatments they need: